 DIY Hair: How to Remove Red Hair Dye

-Pinks, reds, oranges . . . all of these hair colors/tones can be difficult to get rid of.
-But stubborn rusty and brassy tones CAN be removed by using several different methods.
+Pinks, reds, oranges... all of these hair colors/tones can be difficult to get rid of.
+On the other hand, stubborn rusty and brassy tones can be removed by using several different methods.